functortech/functional-streamer/README.md

 A video streaming server.
 Intended to stream videos over the local network from the host computer to any devices that support browsers.
+Has a [book](https://functorhub.com/func-arcs/landing.html) written about it.

 Usage: